 Apple Watch has gracefully adopted quite a few functionalities from iPhone-thanks largely to the seamless integration between the two.
-And taking screenshot on the Watch is one of them.
+And taking a screenshot on the Watch is one of them.
 Simply put, what Digital Crown and side button are for Apple Watch, Home button and sleep/wake button are for iPhone.

-Since Apple Watch is right on your wrist, taking screenshot of your favorite screen would be a lot easier than before.
+Since Apple Watch is right on your wrist, taking a screenshot of your favorite screen would be a lot easier than before.
 Here is how it works!

 How to Take Screenshots on Apple Watch